qunitjs/qunit/docs/QUnit/module.md

   // ...
 } );

-// Currenly working on implementing features related to androids QUnit.module.only( "Android", function( hooks ) {
+// Currently working on implementing features related to androids QUnit.module.only( "Android", function( hooks ) {
   hooks.beforeEach( function() {
     this.android = new Android();